sidanas22/lemon/notes/notes.md

 - expressions vs statements ?
   this usually depends on the programming language.
 In Lemon, we are considering function literals as expressions.
 Some languages might nopt do so.

-- when building AST: to hold the identifier of the binding, the 'x' in 'let x= 5;', we use the Identifier struct type.
-Notice that the Identifier structs implements the Expression interface. but the identifier 'x' in a let statement does't produce a value (remember the definition) of the expression vs statements for this book) ... so why do we put it in expression ?
+- **when building AST**: to hold the identifier of the binding, the 'x' in 'let x= 5;', we use the Identifier struct type.
+Notice that the Identifier structs implements the Expression interface. but the identifier 'x' in a let statement does't produce a value (remember the definition of the expression vs statements for this book ... expression produces value and statement doesn't.....this definition varies but we are considering it to be true) ... so why do we put it in expression ?
-  Answer: Just to keep things simple
+  Answer: Just to keep things simple...because Identifiers in other parts of the monkey/lemon lang do produce values. for ex: let x = valueProducingIdentifier;

   Also: Identifiers in other parts of the program DO produce values. for ex: let x = valueProducingIdentifier;

+  - after reading recursive descent parser pseudocode:
+    - basic ideaa behind the recursive descent parser is evident in the pseudocode...the entry point is the parseProgram where it constructs the root node of Abstract Syntax Tree (AST) ...then the child nodes (statements) are built and then statements are built and this cycle goes on...